gordonbrander/accumulators/README.md

 ---

-The performance of closures vs prototypal instance creation for one-off cases varies wildly between browsers http://jsperf.com/closure-vs-prototype-access.
+The performance of closures vs prototypal instance creation varies wildly between browsers and use-cases.
+See
+<http://jsperf.com/closure-vs-prototype-access> for a rough example of how
+accumulators might use prototypal methods and how they would perform.

 It's clear that both prototypes and closures have optimized code paths under certain conditions.
 Since accumulators only allocates once for each transformation, the use case skews much closer to one-offs.
-Closure seems the most reasonable way to go for now.
-However, `accumulatable()` allows for prototypal inheritance and method access to be used on a case-by-case basis.
+Closure seems the most reasonable way to go for most cases.
+However, `accumulatable()` allows for prototypal inheritance and method access to be used on a case-by-case basis if you want.